Summary:

 Purpose and application

 Reefer containers are mainly utilised to transport perishable and temperature-sensitive items.
-For example:
+Common applications include:

-- Pharmaceuticals: Like medicine, multivitamin supplements, and some medical tools and supplies.
+- Pharmaceuticals: Medicine, multivitamin supplements, and some medical tools and supplies.

-- Food and beverage: Like meats, dairy, chocolate and seafood.
+- Food and beverage: Meats, dairy products, fruits, vegetables, chocolate and seafood.

-- Disaster relief: Reefer shipments can be used in case of natural disasters to deliver aid to communities that may otherwise be highly challenging to ship on short notice—for example, medicines and food.
+- Disaster relief: Reefer shipments can be used during natural disasters to deliver aid, such as medicine and food, to communities that may otherwise be highly challenging to ship on short notice.

-- Military and government application: Some reefer containers are employed in military and government applications.
-For example, at testing sites and deployment areas in order to meet stringent safety standards for electromagnetic interference and vibration resistance exercises.
+- Military and government application: Essential for storage and transport at testing sites and deployment areas in order to meet stringent safety standards for electromagnetic interference and vibration resistance exercises.

 Dry containers are used to transport and store non-perishable or dry items.
 In fact, dry containers are mainly suited to products that aren’t liquid, gas, or hazardous if mishandled.
 For example: